tslearn-team/tslearn/docs/user_guide/lcss.rst

 Here, a path can be seen as the parts of the time series where the Euclidean distance between them does not exceed a given threshold, i.e., they are close/similar.

+To retrieve a meaningful similarity value from the length of the longest common subsequence, the percentage of that value regarding the length of the shortest time series is returned.

 Algorithmic solution
 --------------------